 On Screen shines a light on what's on the big and the small screen.
 Hear about what's happening locally - recent releases, retrospectives screenings, film festivals and screen related events.
 Listen to film makers talk about their work, and hear film reviews and recommendations for television viewing.

-Marine environment and science issues.
-News and interviews with marine scientists, students and conservation workers, presented by broadcasters who work or study in marine science and the environment
+Information about marine and coastal environments.
+News and interviews with marine scientists, campaigners and conservation workers.
+Presented by volunteer broadcasters who are passionate about marine environments, both local and across the world.

 Australian and international authors talk about their books and how they got published or how they self-published.
 Listeners, writers and readers will also hear about what's going on in our local writing community.